-We are committed to continuing our support for disabled people through these six programmes, using £50 million of the donation we received this year.
-This new funding will be available for charities and organisations, including existing grant-holders, to apply for in 2025.
+We are committed to continuing our support for disabled people through the six grant programmes, using £50 million of the donation we received in 2023.
+This new funding will be available for charities and organisations, to apply for in summer 2025.

 A growing number of large and small charities are now providing travel training schemes.